 Explore the Cornish coast with tall ship Bessie Ellen as she partners with Cornwall Wildlife Trust to deliver a wildlife watching extravaganza!

 Join the traditional wooden tall ship Bessie Ellen in the harbour town of Fowey, the perfect joining location to explore the South West coast of Cornwall under sail.
 This voyage is all about sailing to explore Cornish waters and its abundant wildlife, as Bessie Ellen is joined by a wildlife expert from Cornwall Wildlife Trust.

-Cornwall Wildlife Trust (CWT) is on a mission to better protect the health of Cornwall’s diverse wildlife and we are proud to support them in this endeavour.
-As part of our joint initiatives, we are supporting CWT’s Seaquest Southwest project.
-This local project is a great way to engage people with the marine environment, collect valuable data to conserve and protect our beautiful marine wildlife.
+Cornwall Wildlife Trust is on a mission to better protect the health of Cornwall’s diverse wildlife and we are proud to support them in this endeavour.
+As part of our joint initiatives, we are supporting Cornwall Wildlife Trust’s Seaquest Southwest project.
+This local project is a great way to engage people with the marine environment, and collect valuable data to conserve and protect our beautiful marine wildlife.

 - Wildlife watching